$30 per student rate includes full day field trip plus:

 Grade 8 – 4.3.8 A. Compare and contrast alternative sources of energy.

-4.5 Humans and the Environment: Grade 5 –4.5.5 C. Explain the difference between point and non-point source pollution.
+Grade 5 –4.5.5 C. Explain the difference between point and non-point source pollution.

 Grade 6 –4.5.6 A. Examine how historical events have shaped sustainable use of